Reasonable Disagreement

 This is Conditionalism’s home territory.
 All truth is conditional: every claim holds or fails only relative to background conditions, and most of the time those conditions stay implicit.
 What moral disputes add is that the implicit conditions are agent-relative — they involve the values, thresholds, experiences, and informational vantage of particular agents.
 Two people can then assign different truth values to the “same” sentence while disagreeing about nothing in the world, because the sentence was never the same conditional for both of them.

 The clearest cases are the three load-bearing concepts of moral and legal argument: harm, coercion, and consent.
 I have given each a precise definition elsewhere — the full treatments belong to the ethics of the matter, not to epistemology — but the one-sentence versions suffice here.
-Harm is a genuine degradation of an agent’s capacity to pursue what it values.
-Coercion is compliance extracted by a credible threat of harm.
-Consent is agreement that is informed, intentional, and uncoerced.
+Harm is a material setback to welfare or functional capacity and viable options against an appropriate baseline.
+Coercion is the deliberate use of a credible conditional threat of harm to obtain compliance.
+Consent is scoped authorization given with sufficient capacity, material understanding, intention, and voluntariness.

 Now watch where the agent-relativity enters each one: